 One of the best PC conversions of PlayStation games, Pandemonium! is a great platformer that tells a story about a jester and a sorceress who inadvertently summon a giant monster, and so must get rid of it.
-As either the jester or the sorceress, you?ll jump around levels avoiding hazards, creatures, and traps, while collecting treasure, keys, and power-ups in standard side-scrolling fashion.
+You'll jump around levels avoiding hazards, creatures, and traps, while collecting treasure, keys, and power-ups in standard side-scrolling fashion.
 Instead of the gritty shoot-'em-up style of Blackthorne or Flashback, Pandemonium! takes a less violent route where dangers such as hopping mushrooms and menacing snails are dealt a fatal blow simply by jumping on their heads.
 Additionally, both characters can use a variety of magical spells (though you can only carry one spell at a time) to dispatch their enemies. |

-Overall, Pandemonium! is a great game, but one that amateur gamers need not apply.
-Die-hard arcade gamers will find the game quite challenging, and very well made.
-The game's cutscenes are very well done, especially the ending (I'd say why, but I wouldn't want to spoil the suprise).
-The music is also great, the sounds are well chosen, and play control is solid.
-Pandemonium! is also one of the first games that offer true 3D graphics, combined traditional 2D gameplay.
+Overall, Pandemonium! is a great game, but one that amateur gamers should steer away from.
+Still, the game has nice production values, e.g. the cutscenes are very well done, especially the ending (I'd say why, but I wouldn't want to spoil the suprise).
+The music is also great, the sounds are well-chosen, and the controls are solid.
+Pandemonium! is also one of the first games that offered true 3D graphics, combined with traditional 2D gameplay.
 A great underdog that shouldn't have been forgotten.
-Two thumbs up!
+Two thumbs up!Reviewed by: Sakura